dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 So, in this case, we need to analyse `wannacry`.
 Since you don't want to actually cry, *always run untrusted stuff in an isolated sandbox*.

-Personally, I use Docker, with an image, I built specifically for CTFs.
+Personally, I use Docker, with an image I built specifically for CTFs.
 You can find it [here](https://gist.github.com/dguerri/020830af10b274ca4eeada2fc320e3fb).
-Note that the software I install there is overkill for the challenge at hand.
+Note that the software installed there is overkill for the challenge at hand.

 ```shell
 ❯ ./wannacry